saeedsiddik/dl_design_smells/README.md

 * Calls of Conv2D where Conv2D is inside another method
 * Conv2D called with variable filters value

+### Observations
+* Some variant of convolutional neural network use the non-expanding feature map as their architecture like U-Net, AlexNet, Inception

 ## Non-representative Statistics Estimation
 ### Assumptions